Praying in the Spirit: What Is it & Why Is it Important?

 The Scriptures are clear: Praying in the Holy Spirit is approaching the throne of grace in humble and devout intercession and supplication entirely on God’s terms, not ours.
 Or, as one older Christian author, Jacob Gregory, put it so plainly: “No human can pray without divine help.”
 Prayer with divine help is praying in the Spirit.

-What Do the Scriptures Say?
+What Do the Scriptures Say About Praying in the Spirit?

 “No human can pray without divine help” seems to be a saying far too simple.
 We want more.
 We want to know what we must do to encourage the experience.
 Our contributing to the work of the Holy Spirit is as preposterous as presuming that praying in the Holy Spirit is an ecstatic experience to be cultivated.
 However, this phenomenon of “God can do it, but I must help Him along” is a wrong-headed but universal impulse of humanity to deal with God as we would with a mortal king.
 “I will do this, and so you will do that.”
 Such an error reveals, not necessarily an evil intent (haven’t we all thought that way at one time or another?), but rather a sad misunderstanding of God’s grace in Christ.
 “Praying in the Spirit” is altogether a divine activity that one appropriates through faith in Jesus Christ and in His finished work on the cross.
 Simple?
 Yes, and infinitely glorious.